praj2408/FIN-SIGHT-AGENTS-SUITE-/README.md

     - Implements internet search functionalities using the Serper API.
 It includes tools for general web searches and news-specific searches, returning relevant results for user queries.

 - **venv/**:
-  - Virtual environment for the project, containing all the necessary dependencies and packages required for running the FinAgents Suite application.
+  - Virtual environment for the project, containing all the necessary dependencies and packages required for running the FinSight Agents Suite application.

 - **.env**:
   - Stores API keys and other environment variables.
 This file ensures that sensitive information, such as API credentials, is securely managed and not hard-coded within the application code.